starknet-io/starknet-docs/docs/L1-L2 Communication/messaging-mechanism.md

 ### Structure And Hashing

-As demonstrated above, the structure of a L2 → L1 message is given by:
+As demonstrated above, the structure of an L2 → L1 message is given by:

 <table>
 <tr><th> L2 → L1 Message </th></tr>